circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ## Using the CircleCI CLI non-locally

 The CircleCI CLI is available in all CircleCI environments.
-For example, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs) to see how you use the tool to manage paralellism in a remoted hosted environment.
+For example, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs) to see how you use the tool to manage paralellism in a remote hosted environment.